Casa Bailar Pole & Hoop

 A hoop is a metal ring that hangs freely from the ceiling, where acrobatic exercises are performed below, inside and above it.
-When you train the hoop, it is an advantage to wear long trousers, sports bra, tank top / t-shirt and / or a long-sleeved blouse.
+When training hoop, it’s a good idea to wear long trousers, a sports bra, a tank top/t-shirt and/or a long-sleeved shirt.

-Hoop level 1 is for you who are brand new or are easily trained.
+The team is for you who are completely new or have little practice.

-On this team, we work with exercises that equip you to be able to get up in a hoop.
+In this class, we work on exercises that will prepare you to get up in a hoop.

 In addition, works with tricks, small combos and simple scrolls, which are within the hoop level 1 list.

-At open pole and hoop, you have the opportunity to practice the things you train on your regular team.
+At open pole and hoop, we put our facilities at your disposal so you can practice the things you practice on your regular team.